ocaml/ocamlbuild/manual/manual.md

-This means that it is technically possible to do anything in `myocamlbuild.ml` that could be done by adding more code to the upstream ocamlbuild sources.
-But in practice, relying on the implementation internals would be fragile with respect to ocamlbuild version changes.
+This means that it is technically possible to do anything in `myocamlbuild.ml` that could be done by adding more code to the upstream OCamlbuild sources.
+But in practice, relying on the implementation internals would be fragile with respect to OCamlbuild version changes.

-We thus isolated a subset of the ocamlbuild API, exposed by the `Ocamlbuild_plugin` module, that defines a stable interface for plugin writers.
-It lets you manipulate command-line options, define new rules and targets, add new tags or refine the meaning of existing flags, etc. The signature of this module is the `PLUGIN` module type of the interface-only `signatures.mli` file of the ocamlbuild distribution.
+We thus isolated a subset of the OCamlbuild API, exposed by the `Ocamlbuild_plugin` module, that defines a stable interface for plugin writers.
+It lets you manipulate command-line options, define new rules and targets, add new tags or refine the meaning of existing flags, etc. The signature of this module is the `PLUGIN` module type of the interface-only `signatures.mli` file of the OCamlbuild distribution.
 It is littered with comments explaining the purpose of the exposed values, but this documentation aspect can still be improved.
 We warmly welcome patches to improve this aspect of